rparrett/bevy_benchy/README.md

 ## TODO

+- [ ] Don't panic when a command fails for a commit.
+Allow empty results in the output table.
+- [ ] Don't panic when patches fail to apply for a commit.
+Warn loudly.
-- [ ] Get upstream support for configuring max history length for `FrameTimeDiagnosticsPlugin`
+- [ ] Fix `average-all-frames` patch.